moja-global/FLINT.Cloud/docs/deployment/index.rst

    az webapp config container set --name <app-name-2> --resource-group myResourceGroup --docker-custom-image-name <registry-name>.azurecr.io/rest_api_flint.example:latest --docker-registry-server-url https://<registry-name>.azurecr.io

-Replace ``<app-name-1>`` and ``<app-name-2>`` with the name of your web app and replace ``<registry-name>`` in two places with the name of your registry.
-When the ``az webapp config container set`` command completes, the web app should be running in the container on App Service.
+Replace ``<app-name-1>`` and ``<app-name-2>`` with the name of your web app, and replace all instances of ``<registry-name>`` with the name of your registry.
+When the ``az webapp config container set`` command completes, the web app is running in the container on App Service.

 To test the app, browse to ``https://<app-name>.azurewebsites.net``, replacing ``<app-name>`` with the name of your web app.
 To clean up the